pasztorpisti/json-cfg/README.rst

 --------------------------

 The base of all library exceptions is `jsoncfg.JSONConfigException`.
-If the parsed json contains a syntax error then you receive a `jsoncfg.ParserException` - this exception has no subclasses.
+If the parsed json contains a syntax error then you receive a `jsoncfg.JSONConfigParserException` - this exception has no subclasses.
 In case of config query errors you receive a `jsoncfg.JSONConfigQueryError` - this exception has several subclasses.

 .. code-block::